Music of Mongolia: Modern popular music

-Largely unknown outside of Mongolia, there is a thriving popular music scene centred in the city of Ulaanbaatar.
-Actually, this is a mixture of various kinds of popular music.
-It is often subdivided into pop, R&B, EDM, rock, reggae, hip hop, and alternative (consisting of alternative rock and heavy metal).
-The pop scene includes solo artists, such as the renowned Ariunaa, also Altaa, Bayartsetseg, Bold, BX, Delgermörön, Erdenetsetseg, Gangaa, Jargalsaikhan.D, Khaliun, Michelle, Onon, Sarantuya, Serchmaa and Uka, boy bands like Camerton, Nomin Talst and Motive, and girl groups like Foux, Kiwi, Gala, 3 ohin, Lipstick, SweetYmotion, Anemone and The Wasabies.
-There are also some EDM singers such as Mvchi.
+Largely unknown outside of Mongolia, there is a thriving popular music scene centred in the city of Ulaanbaatar, often subdivided into pop, contemporary R&B, EDM, rock, reggae, hip hop, and alternative (consisting of alternative rock and heavy metal).

+The pop/R&B/EDM scene includes solo artists, such as the renowned Ariunaa, also Altantsetseg (a.k.a.
+Altaa), Ankhmaa, Bayartsetseg, Bold, BX, B.Azzaya, Chuluunchimeg, Delgermörön, Erdenechimeg, Erdenetsetseg, Gangaa, Hishigdalai, Jargalsaikhan.D, Khaliun, Maraljingoo, Michelle, Onon, Sarantuya (a.k.a.
+Saraa), Serchmaa, Uka, Zaya and others, the mixed-gender group Classic Gem, boy bands like Camerton, Nomin Talst and Motive, and girl groups like 3 Ohin, Anemone, Extacy, Foux, Gala, HoneyMoon, Kiwi, Lipstick, Sound of Kiss, SweetYmotion and The Wasabies.
+There are also EDM musicians and singers such as Odonbat & MO (Munkh-Orgil), and others.
-The alternative scene bands include Nisvanis, Night train, Otgoo, Magnolian, and The Lemons, the rock scene rock-n-roll like the Pilots and Soyol Erdene, folk rock like Altan Urag and hard rock bands like Haranga, Hurd, Chinggis khaan and Niciton, and there are also some reggae singers like JiiJah with Macho and techno bands such as Khar Sarnai.
 A few of the younger Mongolian popular artists are becoming increasingly well-established internationally, most notably, the young female singer Nominjin (singing in eight languages in a variety of genres), singer Enguun, the winner of the season 1 of The Voice of Mongolia, and Amarkhuu Borkhuu, a star of the Russian pop music.

+The alternative scene bands include A-sound, Magnolian, Nisvanis, Night train, Otgoo, and The Lemons, the rock scene like the Pilots and Soyol Erdene, folk rock like Altan Urag, Jonon, The HU and Khusugtun, as well as hard rock bands like Chinggis khaan, Growl of Clown, Haranga, Hurd and Niciton.
+There are also some reggae singers like JiiJah, Macho and RatAbuZz, and techno bands such as the techno-rap bands Khar Sarnai and Khar Tas.

+Among the Mongolian lyricists, the socialist-period dissident poet Ryenchinii Choinom stands out, nowadays, many of his love lyrics became popular songs and hip-hop compositions influence.